-Note: If there are too many MAC addresses learned in the table, we recommend you input the MAC address and alias name directly.
+Note: If there are too many learned MAC addresses, it is recommended to input the MAC address and alias name directly.

-5.14 GVRP Configuration
+5.18 GVRP Configuration

 GVRP is an application based on the Generic Attribute Registration Protocol (GARP), mainly used to automatically and dynamically maintain the group membership information of the VLANs.
 GVRP provides the VLAN registration service through a GARP application.
 The GARP Information Declaration (GID) is used to maintain the ports associated with their attribute database and GARP Information Propagation (GIP) to communicate among switches and end stations.
 With GID information and GIP, GVRP state machine maintain the contents of Dynamic VLAN Registration Entries for each VLAN and propagate these information to other GVRP-aware devices to setup and update their knowledge database, the set of VLANs associated with currently active members, and through which ports these members can be reached.